Pop Smoke: Posthumous releases

 The album was officially released on July 3, 2020, to commercial success, reaching number one in several countries, including on the Billboard 200.
 All 19 songs on the album charted on the Billboard Hot 100, with "For the Night" featuring Lil Baby and DaBaby, debuting and peaking at number six, giving Pop Smoke his first top-10 hit in the US.
-On July 20, 2020, which what would have been Jackson's 21st birthday, a deluxe edition of the album was released, and featured 15 new additional tracks.
+On July 20, 2020, which would have been Jackson's 21st birthday, a deluxe edition of the album was released, and featured 15 new additional tracks.

 The album's fifth single "What You Know Bout Love", ended up peaking at number nine on the Billboard Hot 100, giving Pop Smoke his second top-10 hit in the US.
 On February 26, 2021, "AP" was released as the lead single for the Boogie soundtrack.
 Pop Smoke was cast as Monk in a minor role for Boogie.

-Without assistance from 50 Cent, a second posthumous album titled Faith was released on July 16, 2021, to mixed reviews.
+A second posthumous album titled Faith was released on July 16, 2021, to mixed reviews.
 It debuted at number one on the Billboard 200, making Pop Smoke the first artist to have their first two posthumous albums debut at the top of the chart.
-A deluxe version, featuring four additional tracks, was released on July 20, 2021, which what would have been Jackson's 22nd birthday.
+A deluxe version, featuring four additional tracks, was released on July 20, 2021, on what would have been Jackson's 22nd birthday.
 Six more tracks were added on July 30.